 Fundraising and Grants

-Plenty of resources exist to find the perfect grant for your school, community, church or organisation.
-Here are a few to get you on your way.
-We cannot list all granting sources for each country, state or region, so also check within your area for a state or private organisation knowledgeable about funding sources.
+Plenty of resources exist to find the perfect grant for your school, community, church, or organization.
+Below are a few to get you on your way.
+We cannot list all granting sources for each country, state, or region, so also check within your area for a state or private organization knowledgeable about funding sources.

-So, you’re ready to fund raise for your new musical garden or music park but are not sure what to do next?
-Fundraising events are a popular, time-tested way for organisations, places of worship and other groups to raise money.
-Take a look at the following sites offering charity fundraising ideas, hints and tips to help get you started.
+So, you’re ready to fundraise for your new musical garden or music park but are not sure what to do next?
+Fundraising events are a popular, time-tested way for organizations, places of worship, and other groups to raise money.
+Take a look at the following sites offering charity fundraising ideas, hints, and tips to help get you started:

 ABC Fundraising® provides fundraising products that have helped groups raise over 50 million dollars.
 If you’re looking for Non-Profit Fundraising Ideas then read their post specifically written for Non-Profits trying to raise money.

 T-Mobile is committing up to $25 million over the next five years to support small towns across America by funding community projects.
 The T-Mobile Hometown Grants program will help fund projects to build, rebuild, or refresh community spaces that help foster local connections across town.

 KaBOOM!
 This national non-profit organization dedicated to bringing balanced and active play into the daily lives of all kids, helps groups find corporate sponsors for playground projects.
 In many cases, corporate sponsors listed on their website offer money to child-supporting nonprofit organizations, which means places of worship and YMCA may be able to find grants through its database.

 Active Living Research has funded over 230 projects examining environmental and policy strategies that can promote daily physical activity for children and families across the United States.